rogerleuthner/OpenFlightGPS/README.md

 # OpenFlightGPS
 Moving map aeronautical charts based upon OSM Droid.
 Charts may be downloaded from within the app, or here are some sample chart packs.

 OpenFlightMap was one of the first Android aviation chart applications served from the Android Market (Play).
 It was soon succeeded by OpenFlightGPS, which added moving map and waypoint capability to the application.
-OpenFlightGPS (chart subscriptions) was sold on the Android market for 2 years before being superceded by much more capable offerings from the commercial vendors.
-At that point the app was offered for free until the Google Terms became onerous, at which point I retired it from commercial distribution channels.
+OpenFlightGPS (chart subscriptions) was sold on the Android market for 2 years before being offered for free.

-Following is from the original Google Play description:

 Downloadable geo-referenced (moving map) aviation charts for the CONTIGUOUS 48 United States: Sectional, WAC, Enroute Low, Terminal Area; also includes non-geo-referenced VFR flyways charts.
 Simple course lines are supported along with display of various data such as GPS latitude, longitude, speed, altitude, bearing, etc.

 OpenFlightGPS (then released in 2010 as "OpenFlight Map") was the FIRST Android Aviation Charting App available.
 I created this app because there were no Android chart options at the time; and continue to service the app with FAA charts as provided on the FAA "aeronav" web site.
 The charts are provided in their entirety, and as such are clearly marked with their effective dates and all other margin information.
-You must download the charts one at a time as this app is provided to you at my personal expense and as such I would rather not have folks downloading 10 gigs at a pop from my website for charts they probably won't look at.
+You must download the charts one at a time.

 This application is absolutely free and free of any advertising or other garbage*.
-If OpenFlightGPS doesn't work for you or you don't like it for any reason, delete it.
-If you're nice, I might respond to emailed suggestions.
-Bad ranking in general will not get any result, and you'll just prove what kind of entitled person (or maybe representative of one of the paid vendors ...) you are.
+If OpenFlightGPS doesn't work for you or you don't like it for any reason, please delete it.

 Works best on 10" tablets, also works with 7" and other form factor tablets and most cell phones - but many cell phones do not have good GPS reception without "cell tower" assist.